 The outlook is more encouraging in Colombia, where the category has grown in recent years through events such as Expovinos.

-In the coffee-growing nation, the consulting firm Nielsen reported that the category had a variation in sales of 16.8% so far in 2020 compared to the same period in 2019, and for the months of April, June and July, during the worst of the pandemic in the country, growth of 20.3% was reported in the overall market.
+In the coffee-growing nation, the consulting firm Nielsen reported that the category had a variation in sales of 16.8% so far in 2020 compared to the same period in 2019, and for April, June, and July, during the worst of the pandemic in the country, growth of 20.3% was reported in the overall market.

 "This increase is explained by new consumption patterns as it goes from being a drink for socializing in meetings to being an accompaniment to meals during the quarantine", said Carlos Mario Giraldo, president of Grupo Éxito, organizer of Expovinos, which in its 2020 edition brought together virtually experts from nine countries and had 400,000 buyers in 200 stores.